TrumpetBox/trumpetbox-windows/README.md

 # TrumpetBox Contactless Kiosk System
 ## Windows Desktop Administration Application

-The TrumpetBox Contactless Kiosk must be connected to your network or to your desktop/laptop to experience full features.
+The TrumpetBox Contactless Kiosk must be connected to your network or directly to your desktop/laptop to experience full features.

 Instructions: